SolarLightTF2/SolarLightHUD/README.md

 Invite link: https://discord.gg/JQTVmFK

+# July 23rd 2018 OPTIONAL update:

+This is an OPTIONAL bug fix update for those experiencing annoying bugs with the newest SolarLightHUD version.
+You may safely ignore it if you are not affected by these bugs.

+* Attempted to fix the missing texture issues that certain users were experiencing.
+Please let me know if the issue persists

+* Fixed the Payload Race UI cutting off.
+Was noticable when the cart was close to the end of the track

+* Removed 'cart moving right' icon from the Payload Race UI because it wasn't working as intended

+* Fixed Build, Destroy and Disguise menu BGs disappearing when the new minmode is enabled

 # July 20th 2018 update:

 Significant update!
 This update focuses on the in-game HUD, with menus being secondary.